 The obvious and easiest way to have a fast bloom phase is to grow marijuana strains that have a fast bloom phase.
-These strains have a heavy Indica presence.
-Photoperiod marijuana strains with significant Sativa influence rarely have bloom phase lasting less than nine weeks.
+These strains often but not always have a heavy Indica influences and can finish bloom within 45-50 days.

-Autoflowering cannabis is advertised as finishing faster than photoperiod strains because the plants start flowering on their own without grow light cycle manipulation within 2-4 weeks of germination.
+Autoflowering cannabis is advertised as finishing faster than photoperiod strains because autoflower plants start flowering without light cycle manipulation within 2-4 weeks of germination.

-However, we’ve grown dozens of autoflowering strains and none of them have ever finished that fast.
+However, we’ve grown dozens of autoflowering strains and none have finished that fast.

-You may save a few days using autoflowering strains, but you often have lower yields and potency, and you can’t easily clone or breed with autoflowering strains.
+You may save a few days using autoflowering strains, but they often have lower yields and potency than photoperiod marjuana, and you can’t easily (or at all) clone or breed autoflowering strains.

 You trigger photoperiod cannabis to begin and stay in bloom phase by giving it 12 hours of total, uninterrupted darkness and 12 hours of light during every 24 hour period.

 In some photoperiod strains heavy with Sativa genetics, we’ve had to give 12.5-13.5 hours of darkness per day initially to push the plants out of grow phase and into bloom phase.
 In rare cases, we’ve had to continue that regimen to keep the plants blooming properly.

 In the vast majority of cases, however, giving less than 12 hours of light every 24 hours doesn’t accelerate the onset or rate of bloom phase floral maturation.
 It also deprives plants of the light energy they need for maximal bud formation.